acts-project/acts/docs/core/track_fitting.md

 ### Implementation

 To implement the GSF, a special stepper is needed, that can handle a multi-component state internally: The {class}`Acts::MultiEigenStepperLoop`.
-On a surface with material, the Bethe-Heitler loss distribution is approximated  with a fixed number of gaussian components.
-Since the number of components would grow exponentially with each material interaction, components in close proximity are merged to limit the computational cost.
+On a surface with material, the Bethe-Heitler energy-loss distribution is approximated with a fixed number of gaussians for each component.
+Since the number of components would grow exponentially with each material interaction, components that are close in terms of their *Kullback–Leibler divergence* are merged to limit the computational cost.

 The kalman update mechanism is based on the code for the {class}`Acts::KalmanFitter`.
 The implemented GSF smoothing algorithm is described [here](https://doi.org/10.1016/S0010-4655(96)00155-5).